 5. The Weapons of Vlad the Impaler’s Army

 The main source for information regarding the weaponry of Vlad’s army is from medieval church paintings, letters, and comparisons made with other neighboring countries.
 First, the heavy cavalry used similar equipment to other cavalry units in central and western Europe.

-This included armor — such as helmets, plate armor, chain armor, or oriental armors, and weapons — such as lances, swords, maces, and shields.
+This included armor — such as helmets, plate armor, chain armor, or oriental armor, and weapons — such as lances, swords, maces, and shields.
 The presence of Ottoman and Hungarian equipment and the lack of workshops indicate that these weapons and armor were either bought or stolen during raid attacks.

 Second, the infantry used a wide range of armor, from gambesons to chainmail.
 Weaponry, too, was diverse: lances, spears, halberds, bows, crossbows, shields, axes, and different types of swords.
 Finally, other types of equipment included tents, pavilions, artillery weapons, and tools used to signal and coordinate the army, such as trumpets and drums.